Kim Kardashian Allegedly ‘Disappointed’ With Surrogate’s Birthing Plans, Worried She Might Miss Baby’s Birth

 “Knowing that I was able to carry my first two babies and not, you know, my baby now, it’s hard for me.”

-It can be recalled that in April, Kim revealed that her doctors advised her that it’ll be difficult and dangerous for her to carry another child.
+It can be recalled that in April, Kim revealed that her doctors advised her that it would be difficult and dangerous for her to carry another child.
 The reality star has suffered from placenta accreta during both of her pregnancies, making her chances of getting pregnant more complicated.

-Last week, Kim Kardashian threw an amazing tea-party themed baby shower for her baby number three, which is due in December.
+Last week, Kim Kardashian threw an amazing tea-party themed baby shower for her third baby, which is due in December.
 The couple is reportedly expecting a baby girl.

 [Featured Image by Willy Sanjuan/Invision/AP Images]